South America

 Scope

-Five countries, different regional functions
+Five countries, different market logics

 How to read the region